crypto-com/thaler-docs/docs/getting-started/README.md

 ## A bird's-eye view

-Before diving into details, we would like to introduce you the big picture of Crypto.com Chain's main components as following:
+Before diving into details, we would like to introduce you the big picture of Crypto.com Chain's main components as follows:

 ![](./assets/big_pic.png)